Coalition sues Trump administration over dismantling of U.S. Department of Education

-HSTA releases 2024 primary election recommendations
+HSTA releases 2022 general election recommendations

 Recommendations are based on research, membership input, interviews, and discussions to determine which candidates would be the strongest advocates for teachers, students, and public education in policies and legislation.